allmeidaapedro/allmeidaapedro/README.md

   - SQL
   - Machine Learning (supervised and unsupervised models)
   - Statistics (descriptive and fundamental inferential concepts) and advanced mathematics (calculus, including teaching experience at the Federal University of Brasília)
+  - Fluent in Portuguese and intermediate in English.

 🙅‍♂️Soft Skills:
   - Self-taught learner